tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 Exception White-list  | `Pry.config.exception_whitelist` | A list of exceptions that Pry should not catch.
 Defaults to `[SystemExit, SignalException]`.
 Exception Window Size | `Pry.config.default_window_size` | How many lines of context should be shown around the line that raised an exception.
 Defaults to `5`.
 History               | `Pry.config.history`             | A configuration object of [history-related configurations][Pry Wiki - Customization and configuration - History].
+Hooks Object          | `Pry.config.hooks`               | An object tracking the callbacks registered for each hook event.
+Defaults to `Pry::DEFAULT_HOOKS`.
 Indent Correction     | `Pry.config.correct_indent`      | Boolean determining whether correcting of indenting will occur.
 Defaults to `true`.
 Input Object          | `Pry.config.input`               | The object from which Pry retrieves lines of input.
 Defaults to `Readline`.
 Memory Size           | `Pry.config.memory_size`         | Determines the size of the `_in_` and `_out_` cache.
 Defaults to `100`.